-Two files (clp.conf and clp.conf.rep) and one directory (scripts) are saved.
+One file (clp.conf) and one directory (scripts) are saved.
 If any of these are missing, the command to create a cluster does not run successfully.
-Make sure to treat these three as a set.
-When new configuration data is edited, clp.conf.bak is created in addition to these three.
+Make sure to treat these two as a set.
+When new configuration data is edited, clp.conf.bak is created in addition to these two.